lkoepsel/microserver/README.md

 To run on a Pico W:

 1. Ensure secrets.py has the desired SSID and password for your WiFi
-1. Apply the version instructions above
+1. Build the desired version, using instructions above
 1. Start a serial program (see Note below)
 1. Press Reset or cycle power on your Pico W
 1. Use the IP address provided via the serial port